Soleuss2/KitchenDisplaySystem/SelfOrderingSystemKiosk/DEPLOYMENT_RENDER.md

 Complete step-by-step guide to deploy your .NET Core MVC application to Render.

+> **⚠️ IMPORTANT:** Render doesn't have .NET SDK installed by default. **Use the Dockerfile method (Method 1)** - I've created a `Dockerfile` for you that includes .NET SDK automatically.
+This fixes the "dotnet: command not found" error.

 ## Prerequisites

 1. ✅ GitHub account with your code repository